Abagofair/StinterLogger/README.md

 ## ProgramConfig

+Every property is required and needs to have a value.
+The telemetry property can be an empty array.
+There is not a syntax case requirement.

 *ProgramConfig format:*
 ```
   {
     "Name": {type: String},
     "TelemetryUpdateFrequency": {type: Float},
+    "StartCondition": {type: String},
     "EndCondition": [{type: string}, {type: Integer}],
     "LogPitDelta": {type: Boolean},
     "LogTireWear": {type: Boolean},